 - The emergency stimulus bill put a temporary, nationwide eviction moratorium in place for any renters whose landlords have mortgages backed or owned by Fannie, Freddie or the F.H.A.
 This will last through the end of July, and landlords can’t charge any fees or penalties for nonpayment of rent either.
 If the landlord’s mortgage is not in forbearance, renters who skip payments could be risking eviction if there has not been a local prohibition.

 Food Pantries and Meal Assistance

-- The Osceola County School District's School Nutrition Services Department will provide FREE breakfast and lunch to children 18 years and under during the extended school closure between March 23 through May 1, 2020.
+- The Osceola County School District - To ensure that students have nutritious meals while learning at home, the Osceola School District’s School Nutrition Services Department will continue to provide FREE breakfast and lunch to digital learning students and all children 18 years and under who are not attending in person classes through May 28, 2021.

 - Free Meals to Help Feed Kids - County-by-county food resources for children.